lucasprag/lucasprag/_posts/2019-11-17-how-to-add-columns-with-default-values-to-large-tables.md

 ---
-title: How to add columns with a default value to large tables
+title: How to add columns default values to large tables
 date: 2019-11-17
 excerpt: "If you worked with a large database you know that you can't just run an alter table to add a column with a default value, maybe you tried it and it failed -- like me awhile ago \U0001F915 -- but what if you really need to do that?
 That's what I'm about to tell you in these four simple steps."
 tags:
   - rails
 layout: post
 ---

 If you worked with a large database you know that you can't just run an {% raw %}`alter table`{% endraw %} to add a column with a default value, maybe you tried it and it failed -- like me awhile ago 🤕 --  but what if you really need to do that?
 That's what I'm about to tell you in these four simple steps: